The following are the legal requirements if you are getting married in Australia

 I am very happy to explain any of the above requirements in more detail at our first meeting.

 There is no legal requirement to attend marriage education or pre-marital relationship counselling before your marriage.
-However, if you both feel it will help create good communication and sound relationship skills, then I have current information about local, state and online providers you may wish to access.
+However, I have current information about local, state and online marriage relationship providers you may wish to access.

 After our initial meeting and you decide to go ahead, I require a booking/commitment fee from you to secure my celebrant services for your wedding day.
-Once your booking/commitment fee is received, I will provide you with a comprehensive ‘resource kit’ and then we can begin the process of completing the necessary forms and a plan to create your ceremony of love!
+After your booking/commitment fee is received, I will provide you with a comprehensive ‘resource kit’.
+Then we can begin the process of completing the necessary forms and a plan to create your ceremony of love!

 Photo courtesy of White Tulip Photography